ament/ament_index/ament_index_cpp/QUALITY_DECLARATION.md

 This includes:

 - tracking and reporting line coverage statistics
-- achieving and maintaining a reasonable branch line coverage (90-100%)
+- achieving and maintaining a reasonable branch or line coverage (90-100%)
 - no lines are manually skipped in coverage calculations

 Changes are required to make a best effort to keep or increase coverage before being accepted, but decreases are allowed if properly justified and accepted by reviewers.